 The Company offers a number of retirement and deferred compensation plans.
 Due to the varying tenure of our NEOs and the transition of certain of our retirement plans, our NEOs participate in different programs based on hire date.
-The table below indicates the retirement benefits applicable to each NEO in fiscal 2023.
+The table below indicates the retirement benefits each NEO was eligible for in fiscal 2024.

 Defined Benefits Defined Contribution

 Qualified Nonqualified Qualified Nonqualified

 Name Pension Plan SERP 401(k) DC SERP NQSP NQDCP

 Mr. Rosgaard √ ✓ ✓

-Mr. Hilsheimer ✓ ✓
+Mr. Hilsheimer √ ✓ ✓

-Mr. Martz ✓ ✓ ✓
+Mr. Martz ✓ ✓ ✓ ✓

 Mr. Bergwall ✓ ✓ ✓ ✓

-Mr. Sathyanarayanan √ ✓
+Mr. Sathyanarayanan √ ✓ ✓

-^{} Participant receives a retirement benefit contribution into their 401(k) account equal to 3% of participant's eligible compensation subject to IRS limitations since participant is not eligible to participate in the U.S. Pension Plan.
-See footnote 6 to the Summary Compensation Table for further details.
+Participant receives a retirement benefit contribution into their 401(k) account equal to 3% of participant's eligible compensation subject to IRS limitations since participant is not eligible to participate in the U.S. Pension Plan.
+See footnote 5 to the Summary Compensation Table for further details.